-Rose Peabody Lynch, 64, was appointed to serve as a director effective April 28, 2014.
-No committee appointments for Ms. Lynch have yet been made.
-Since 1997, Ms. Lynch has operated Marketing Strategies, LLC, a New York based consulting firm of which she is founder and President, which focuses on strategic marketing and operating issues for small to medium-sized companies.
-Prior to forming Marketing Strategies, LLC, Ms. Lynch held the position of Vice President, General Merchandise Manager of the Bath and Fragrance division of Victoria's Secret from 1993 through 1996 and held the position of President of U.S. Operations of Trowbridge Gallery, a supplier of fine art to the interior design trade, from 1989 through 1992.
-Prior to 1989, Ms. Lynch was President of Danskin, Inc., a leading manufacturer of women's dance and active wear, from 1986 through 1989 and, prior to that, she held the position of Director of Marketing successively with Elizabeth Arden, Inc. and Charles of the Ritz Group, Inc. Ms. Lynch has served on a number of boards, including The Harmony Group-LeRoi Princeton (a manufacturer of children's apparel), Salant Corporation (Perry Ellis Menswear) and Frederick's of Hollywood (a retailer of women's apparel and lingerie).
+Rose Peabody Lynch will soon complete her first year of service as a director of the Company and as a member of the Audit Committee and the Compensation Committee.
+She possesses over 30 years of business experience, including tenures as the President and in other senior executive officer positions of major companies in the beauty and fashion industries, and has extensive executive level financial and operating experience.
+Her experience serving as a director and as a senior executive for a range of companies, including Victoria's Secret, Trowbridge Gallery (a supplier of fine art to the interior design trade) and Danskin, Inc., a leading manufacturer of women's dance and active wear, enhances the Board's leadership and oversight capabilities.
+Ms. Lynch has served on a number of boards, including The Harmony Group-LeRoi Princeton (a manufacturer of children's apparel), Salant Corporation (Perry Ellis Menswear) and Frederick's of Hollywood (a retailer of women's apparel and lingerie).
 She was a member of the Audit and Nominating and Governance Committees during her tenure at Salant and chaired the Compensation Committee during her tenure on the board of Frederick's of Hollywood.
-Ms. Lynch has held leadership positions with a variety of charities and currently serves as a director of S.O.S.
+In addition, Ms. Lynch has held leadership positions with a variety of charities and currently serves as a director of S.O.S.
 Children's Villages, the U.S. arm of an international non-profit organization dedicated to providing assistance to children.
-She currently serves on the Board of Directors of the Princeton University Varsity Club.
+She currently serves on the Board of Directors of the Princeton University Varsity Club and is President of her Princeton University class.
 Ms. Lynch is also a member of the Women and Foreign Policy Advisory Council at the Council on Foreign Relations.